Damp Proofing

 This issue is particularly common in older properties, where the original damp proof course (DPC) may have deteriorated over time, leaving basements and cellars exposed to persistent moisture.

 At South East Timber and Damp, we offer a tailored approach to basement damp proofing.
-Depending on the property, this may include tanking systems, waterproof membranes, or the installation of an advanced drainage system to protect the space and keep it dry long term.
+Depending on the property, this may include tanking systems, waterproof membranes, or installing an advanced drainage system to protect the space and keep it dry in the long term.

 Damp proof guarantee